 7. Magnolia Bark

 This sleep remedy is another that is relatively unknown compared to bigger names like chamomile and valerian root.
 And yes, this sleep aid is taken from the bark of the Magnolia tree, a native Chinese plant that has been harvested for its bark for thousands of years in many traditional Asian medicinal systems.
-Nowadays, the bark can be found in products ranging from topical oils and creams, to toothpaste and tea.
+Nowadays, the bark can be found in products ranging from topical oils and creams, to toothpaste you can find in the at-home teeth whitening kits and tea.
 Similar to valerian root, magnolia bark contains a compound that is known to effect the GABA receptors in the brain.
 This natural chemical is called honokiol, and research has shown that this substance can help the brain drop into deeper sleep states faster, suggesting potential application for the treatment of insomnia.